 2.1 Study site

 The Taklimakan Desert (TD), located in the Tarim Basin, is the world's second largest shifting sand desert and the largest desert in China.
 The terrain corresponds to high elevation in the north, with an average elevation of more than 1000 m, as shown in Figure 1.
 The TD is surrounded by three mountains, and the near-surface wind regimes is characterized by the prevailing northeast wind (Sun and Liu, 2006), the special terrain makes it very easy to form dust storms.
-The observation experiment was carried out in MinFeng County (37.06 °N, 82.69 °E), which is located in the southern edge of the TD and the northern foot of the Kunlun Mountains.
-The climate of MinFeng belongs to a typical temperate arid climate with sufficient sunshine and scarce precipitation.
-When the cold air of different intensity invades, due to the blocking effect of the Tibet Plateau, the study site MinFeng is located in the convergence and ascending range of the east and west airflow (Z Liu et al., 2019).
+The observation experiment was carried out in Minfeng County (37.06 °N, 82.69 °E), which is located in the southern edge of the TD and the northern foot of the Kunlun Mountains.
+The climate of Minfeng belongs to a typical temperate arid climate with sufficient sunshine and scarce precipitation.
+When the cold air of different intensity invades, due to the blocking effect of the Tibet Plateau, the study site Minfeng is located in the convergence and ascending range of the east and west airflow (Z Liu et al., 2019).
 As a result, the wind-sand activity in this area is extremely strong, making it one of the regions with a high frequency of sandstorm weather in China (X Yang et al., 2016).
 A digital elevation map of the study site is also added in Figure S3.